-Becoming King's Students (Online)
+King's Crossover Online (formerly Becoming King's)

-To apply for Becoming King's admission, students must complete the Application for Online Enrollment, submit an official high school transcript, essay, official ACT or SAT scores, and conduct an interview.
+To apply for King's Crossover (formerly Becoming King's) admission, students must complete the Application for Online Enrollment, submit an official high school transcript, essay (in lieu of a transcript for Homeschool students), official ACT or SAT scores, and conduct an interview.
 We require that students demonstrate the academic capacity for success in college, specifically a 2.7 cumulative high school GPA.

-For more information, please visit the Becoming King's section of our website.
+For more information, please visit the King's Crossover (formerly Becoming King's) section of our website.